 Why a Women’s College?

-As a student at a women’s college, you are more than twice as likely to earn a doctoral degree or enter medical school than women who graduate from coeducational colleges.
+- are more than twice as likely to earn a doctoral degree or enter medical school.

 - are more likely to be “completely satisfied” with the overall quality of their education.

 - are more likely than flagship public university graduates to say that they felt better prepared for life after college.

 So, the question isn’t “why a women’s college.”
 The question is, “Why wouldn’t you?”

 To check out a video that highlights how Saint Mary's women feel about being at a women's college, click here.